clemens/engineeringladders/README.md

 # Career Ladders

-The framework has 4 different ladders:
+The framework has multiple ladders:

 * [**Developer**](Developer.md): role also known as programmer or software engineer, requires a deep level of technical expertise
 * [**Tech Lead**](TechLead.md): role also known as dev lead or architect, is the owner of the system and requires a unique balance between hands-on development, architecture knowledge and production support